CountyGovernmentOfMombasa/DAILS-MSA/backend/README.md

 - Employee registration and login
 - Declaration management (CRUD operations)
 - Admin panel for viewing all declarations
-- Department-based data scoping: all non-super admins only see users & declarations within their assigned department
+- Department-based data scoping: HR admins only see users & declarations within their assigned department
-- Super admin has unrestricted visibility across all departments
+- IT and Super admins have unrestricted visibility across all departments
 - Input validation and security middleware
 - MySQL database integration

 ## Removed / Deprecated Features

 - The separate "departmental admin" login & dashboard flow has been removed.
-Department filtering is now applied automatically for every non-super admin role (HR, Finance, IT).
+Department filtering is now applied automatically for HR admins.
+IT and Super admins are not department-scoped.
 Any existing references to deprecated departmental components should be cleaned up; placeholder files may remain temporarily for build stability until fully pruned.
 - Admin password reset request queue (endpoints: `/api/admin/forgot-password-request`, `/api/admin/password-reset-requests`, `/api/admin/password-reset-requests/:id/resolve`) was removed on 2025-10-08.
 Rationale: simplified security model; direct privileged admins can perform a secure password change instead.
 The table `admin_password_reset_requests` is dropped via migration `20251008_drop_admin_password_reset_requests.sql`.
 If you still have build artifacts referencing these endpoints, rebuild the frontend.

 ## Admin Linking Workflow (New)